watteja/phonebook/README.md

 - start the app locally with `npm run dev`

+## Deployment notes

+- Make sure that your repository contains `FLY_API_TOKEN` and `DISCORD_WEBHOOK` Actions secrets.

+- Make sure that your GitHub Actions workflow permissions are set to **Read and write permissions** (necessary for the tagging action to work properly).

+- Data is hosted in a MongoDB database.

 ## The _other_ repo

 The repository with the Pokedex app, which is used throughout most of Part 11 is located at: